ehotinger/blog/content/blog/papers-and-books.md

 ---
-title: "Papers and Books"
+title: "Exploring the Latest Papers, Books, and Blogs for Software Developers"
-date: 2024-01-25T10:24:56-08:00
+date: 2024-05-26T10:24:56-08:00
 draft: false
 author: "Eric Hotinger"

-description: "A collection of some of the latest articles, blogs, books, and papers that I've read"
+description: "Discover the latest must-read papers, books, and blog posts curated for software developers.
+Stay ahead of the curve with this comprehensive collection"

 tags:
 - books